 - A family history of ADHD

-- His mother smoked or used alcohol or illegal drugs during pregnancy
+- His or her mother smoked or used alcohol or illegal drugs during pregnancy

 - Exposure to toxic chemicals, such as lead in paint

 - A head injury, possibly during his or her birth

 - Learning and memory problems, depression, or another condition that affects how he or she thinks

 What are the signs and symptoms of ADHD in children?

 ADHD has 2 main types, inattention and hyperactivity (including being impulsive).
 Each type has 9 possible symptoms.
 Your child may have more symptoms of one type, or a combination of the 2 main types.
 A combination is the most common type of ADHD.
 Your child may do any of the following: